TarakKatoch/My-Docker-Dockyard/Running a Streamlit App in Docker on AWS EC2/README.md

 ```bash
 mv /path/to/your-key.pem ~/your-work-directory/
 ```
-or you can also copy-paste it in your work-directory
+or you can directly copy-paste it in your work-directory

 2. Set the correct permissions(Run this command in Git Bash):
 ```bash